Atari 8-bit computers: Built-in operating system

 The XL/XE models that followed the 1200XL also have the Atari BASIC ROM built-in, which can be disabled at startup by holding down the silver OPTION key.
 Originally this was revision B, which has some serious bugs.
 Later models have revision C.

 Disk Operating System

-The standard Atari OS only contained very low-level routines for accessing floppy disk drives.
-An extra layer, a disk operating system, was required to assist in organizing file system-level disk access.
-This was known as Atari DOS, and like most home computer DOSes of the era, had to be booted from floppy disk at every power-on or reset.
-Atari DOS was entirely menu-driven.
+The standard Atari OS only contains low-level routines for accessing floppy disk drives.
+An extra layer, a disk operating system, is required to assist in organizing file system-level disk access.
+Atari DOS has to be booted from floppy disk at every power-on or reset.
+Atari DOS is entirely menu-driven.